winsmith/blog/_posts/2020-06-22-jwt-auth-service-part1.markdown

 - **read them in Django's user middleware** in the services.

 See below for an explanation of each of these parts.

-This article was developed and tested using Python 3.7 and Django 3.0.3.
-The target audience is advanced Django programmers.

 ## Cookies